Menu

 The Compensation and Nominating Committee

-The Compensation and Nominating Committee presently has three members:
+The Compensation and Nominating Committee presently has four members:

 • Michel Bleitrach, Chairman